AdamGoldsmith/docker_swarm/README.md

 ## Optional use of Vagrant

 This repo supplies an Ansible playbook that locally creates a Vagrantfile and target preparation script using the contents of the `ds` inventory.
-These can be used to deploy and prepare a complete [VirtualBox](https://www.virtualbox.org) test infrastructure using [Vagrant](https://www.vagrantup.com) ready for the Docker swarm deployment.
+These can be used to provision and prepare a complete [VirtualBox](https://www.virtualbox.org) test infrastructure using [Vagrant](https://www.vagrantup.com) ready for the Docker swarm deployment.
 Although it is designed to work out of the box by design, please ensure that the following vagrant variables are configured correctly.

 `inv.d/ds/host_vars/localhost.yml`
 ```yaml